Wedding of Prince Charles and Camilla Parker Bowles: Engagement and preparations

 On 10 February 2005, it was announced that Camilla Parker Bowles and Charles, Prince of Wales, would marry on 8 April 2005, at Windsor Castle with a civil ceremony followed by religious prayer.
+A portrait of the couple posed at the entryway to Birkhall was later released to mark their engagement.
 The Privy Council met on 2 March 2005 to give effect to the Queen's consent to the marriage, in conformance with the provisions of the Royal Marriages Act 1772.
 The government indicated that the marriage was not morganatic.
 After the engagement announcement, the couple were congratulated by Queen Elizabeth II and her husband, the Duke of Edinburgh.
 The Archbishop of Canterbury, Rowan Williams, issued a statement which read: "These arrangements have my strong support and are consistent with Church of England guidelines concerning remarriage which the Prince of Wales fully accepts as a committed Anglican and as prospective Supreme Governor of the Church of England."
 Prime Minister Tony Blair, Leader of the Opposition Michael Howard, Leader of the Liberal Democrats Charles Kennedy, Leader of the House of Commons Peter Hain, and the Prime Ministers of the other Commonwealth realms added their congratulations.

-The Duchess' engagement ring was a Windsor family heirloom that had belonged to Queen Elizabeth The Queen Mother.
+The Duchess' engagement ring was a Windsor family heirloom that had belonged to Queen Elizabeth the Queen Mother.
 It has a 1920s platinum setting and it is composed of a square-cut central diamond flanked by six diamond baguettes.